konradhorber/actions-check/README.md

 # actions-check
-Check your GitHub actions before deploying them.
+Check your GitHub Actions before deploying them.

+1. Test if your GitHub Actions run without deploying them.
+2. Scan your GitHub Actions for outdated dependencies.